keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 {: .image-popup}
 ![Screenshot - Jobs Monitoring](/management/telemetry/telemetry-dashboards/ac-jobs-monitoring.png)

-This tab provides the lowest detail.
-It allows filtering based on many fields (in addition to those mentioned already: Project ID, Component, Component Type, Component Configuration, Configuration ID, Job Run Type, Job Status, Token Name, and Flow).
-By default, it is filtered for only yesterday's jobs, with status as error, warning, and success, and only for the jobs that are run automatically (Job Run Type = a flow).
-It shows all these details together in a table.
+This tab provides the lowest level of detail.
+It can be filtered on many fields in addition to those mentioned already: Project ID, Component, Component Type, Component Configuration, Configuration ID, Job Run Type, Job Status, Token Name, and Flow.
+By default, it lists only yesterday's jobs whose status was error, warning, or success and only for jobs that were run automatically (Job Run Type is a flow).
+The details are shown as a table.